Department Chair of COM Anatomy

 The ideal candidate is expected to have a record of successful development of educational programs and training of students, a history of scholarly activity, and excellence in service.
 Moreover, the successful candidate will have an interest in collaborative practice, evidence for educational excellence demonstrated by leadership roles, and be recognized for investment in faculty development and mentoring.

-- Required: DO, M.D, or PhD degree or equivalent from an accredited institution appropriate to the department role
+- Required: PhD, DO, or MD degree or equivalent from an accredited institution appropriate to the department role

 - At least five years working as a faculty member or relevant academic experience in area of responsibility